lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 select * from my_table sample system (3.1) seed (82); -- each row has 3.1% chance of being returned, use system method (appx, and faster) for sampling, fix the seed val select * from my_table sample (10 rows); -- sample and return 10 rows.
 Slower.

+-- where clause
+-- In most contexts, the boolean expression NULL = NULL returns NULL, not TRUE.
+Use IS [ NOT ] NULL to compare NULL values.